The 2020 View of Federal Regulations and the Potential Impact on Higher Education Practice

 - Discussion of the potential impact of the 2020 presidential election.

-The program will draw leaders across higher education departments and sectors that should understand key regulations and polices impacting institutions across the U.S.
+The virtual event will draw leaders across higher education departments and sectors that should understand key regulations and polices impacting institutions across the U.S.

 Summit registration includes: